Jan. 15, 2023: JASNA-DC member Harper Sutherland presented a talk on “Brandon in India: Colonialism and Masculinity in the Late 18th Century.”

 Jan.
 15, 2022: Dr. Susan Allen Ford reprised on Zoom her presentation from our in-person event Dec.
 12, 2021.

 Dec.
 12, 2021: Jane Austen Birthday Lunch at Carmine’s, Washington, D.C.
-Dr. Susan Allen Ford, Professor Emerita, Delta State University, and editor of the Jane Austen journal Persuasions, presents on “Just in a Happy State for a Flounce: Jane Austen’s Economies of Alteration.”
+Dr. Susan Allen Ford, Professor Emerita, Delta State University, and editor of the Jane Austen journal Persuasions, presented on “Just in a Happy State for a Flounce: Jane Austen’s Economies of Alteration.”

 Nov.
-13, 2021: Dr Will Glovinsky, Columbia University, on Zoom, “Austen, Imperialism, and the Management of Feeling in Mansfield Park and Persuasion.”
+13, 2021: Dr. Will Glovinsky, Columbia University, on Zoom, “Austen, Imperialism, and the Management of Feeling in Mansfield Park and Persuasion.

 Sept.
 11, 2021: Dr. Miguel Angel Jordan, on Zoom, “Jane Austen in Spain.”